 Once you’ve decided how worried you are about dementia, and listed the key problems to address, here are some resources that can help:

 - Adult Protective Services (APS).
 To find contact information for your local APS office, enter your father’s zip code in the locator at Eldercare.gov.
-APS caseworkers respond to reports of abuse or neglect of seniors, including “self-neglect.”
+APS caseworkers respond to reports of abuse or neglect of older adults, including “self-neglect.”
 Generally, the identity of the person reporting a concern to APS is kept confidential, so your father wouldn’t be told you reported him (although he may have his suspicions of course).
 APS offices tend to be overworked and underfunded, as is often the case for social services.
 But in principle, they will look into the situation, visit your father, review medical information from his doctor, assess his capacity to understand risks and give informed consent, and take action to ensure his safety if warranted.
 APS does sometimes initiate a court petition for legal guardianship of an older person.
 For more on APS, click here.

 - Social worker experienced with older adults.
 To find a social worker to help you troubleshoot the situation, you can try calling your local Area Agency on Aging (see the Eldercare.gov locator again).
 Some primary care offices also offer social work services, especially if they are bigger or serve vulnerable populations.
 You can also try asking around at local senior centers.
 That said, in my experience, it’s rare for social workers to visit aging adults at home unless they are sent by a home health agency.
-So although it’s worth looking for one, if you want someone to go see your father at home — which you probably do — you may need to pay for a geriatric care manager or other “senior problem solver”.
+So although it’s worth looking for one, if you want someone to go see your father at home — which you probably do — you may need to pay for a geriatric care manager or other “eldercare problem solver”.